StephenGoedhart/GildedRose/README.md

 # GildedRose
-GildedRose assessment for DPG.
 This README will be used as a devlog.

 ### Info
 Sun 11-08-024 15:00 - 18:00 + Mon 09:00 - 11:00